Alexander Beare

 Faculty of Arts, Business, Law and Economics

-I am a PhD Candidate and tutor at the University of Adelaide.
-I have taught a range of undergraduate classes across all levels in the Bachelor of Media degree during my time as an HDR.
+I am a early career researcher and tutor at the University of Adelaide.
+I have taught a range of undergraduate classes across all levels in the B. Media Degree and have a recently awarded PhD.

 PhD thesis “Retrospectively Reading The Sopranos: Rethinking Complex Television in New Cultural Contexts"